HP Apollo Domain 10000

 Chipset

-The Domain 10000 is based on the Apollo PRISM architecture, centered around a system backplane with central and expension slots.
+Domain DN10000 and DSP10000 are based on Apollo PRISM, a 32-bit RISC architecture on a system backplane with central and expansion slots.
 Processors, memory and high-performance graphics are attached to the central X-bus.
 A central service processor (MC68020) also attaches to the X-bus and controls the VME and ISA I/O buses for devices and peripherals.

 - Memory 1-3 attach to X-bus